cryptoadvance/specter-desktop/docs/faq.md

 ## VIDEOS

-Unfortunately, we currently only have videos for Version 1.
-Version 2 videos are missing.
-Ping us if you've found any.
+Unfortunately, we currently only have videos for version 1.0.
+Version 2.0 videos are missing.
+Ping us, if you find any.
 ### **1** [Getting started with Specter-DIY and Specter-Desktop](https://twitter.com/CryptoAdvance/status/1235151027348926464)
 ![video](https://www.youtube.com/embed/eF4cgK_L6T4)